tigera-solutions/tigera-eks-workshop/README.md

 5. Delete IAM role created for this workshop.

     ```bash
-    # use your local shell to set AWS credentials
+    # use your local shell to set AWS credentials if needed
+    # otherwise skip these two lines and execute commands below
     export AWS_ACCESS_KEY_ID="<your_accesskey_id>"
     export AWS_SECRET_ACCESS_KEY="<your_secretkey>"